Vibrant and Warm Destination

 Historical preservation and a good measure of civic pride have contributed to a cultural richness that makes Tampa comparable in Florida to Miami.
 Consider vibrant, historic Ybor City, birthplace of Tampa's cigar industry and now its hot-hot-hot Latin-infused nightspot.
-Or an eclectic mix of art, history and science museums that inspire adults and children to explore new horizons together while having loads of fun.
+For fun things to do, there is an eclectic mix of art, history and science museums that inspire adults and children to explore new horizons together while having loads of fun.

 During the 18th century the bay belonged to pirates who left a decided influence on the area.
 The legendary Jose Gaspar may have pillaged his way to annual celebrity—Tampa's Gasparilla Pirate Festival takes place late January or early February.
 The NFL's Tampa Bay Buccaneers also take their name from this era.